Superior (town), Wisconsin: Transportation

 Wisconsin Highway 35 (Tower Avenue) and Wisconsin Highway 105 are two of the main routes within the Town of Superior.
 Other main routes include County Roads A, B, C, and W. County Road A runs north–south through the eastern portion of the town.
 County Road B runs east–west through the southern portion of the town near Pattison State Park.
-County Road C runs east–west through the middle and northeast portions of the town.
+County Road C runs east–west through the central and northeastern portions of the town.
 County Road W runs both north–south and east–west in the western portion of the town.
 County Road Z briefly enters the town in the northeast corner, near its intersection with County Road A.

-Minnesota Highway 23 crosses the Saint Louis River into Wisconsin; within the northwest corner of the Town of Superior; near the Mont Du Lac Recreation Ski Area; and continues for half a mile (0.8 km) before crossing back into Minnesota.
+Minnesota Highway 23 crosses the Saint Louis River into Wisconsin; within the northwestern corner of the Town of Superior; near the Mont Du Lac Recreation Ski Area; and continues for half a mile (0.8 km) before crossing back into Minnesota.